-Winter time can be an expensive time of the year.
+Winter time can be an expensive time of year.
 The colder it is outside, the more your heater has to work to keep you warm.
-Not only that, but long hot showers are comfortable and soothing when you come in from the cold and turning on the fireplace is always a preferable alternate source of heat when the heater won’t heat up the house fast enough.
+Not only that, but long hot showers are comfortable and soothing when you come in from a cold day.
+Turning on the fireplace is always a preferable alternate source of heat when the heater won’t heat up the house fast enough.
 The added stress on your electric, gas and water bills can add up quickly.
 Relieve those stresses by preparing a plan for the winter.
 Learn how to save money on heating with these 6 tips:

 When you leave the home for several hours at a time, drop the heater down to sixty degrees.
 That’s just warm enough to make the space bearable when you return and keep your pipes from freezing.
-When you return, turn up the heat back up to a more suitable temperature.
+When you return, turn the heat back up to a more suitable temperature.
 This will really help you learn how to save on heating bills.

 Rather than cranking up the heat when you’re home, keep the thermostat at a constant 67-70 degrees.
 You can wear a robe and slippers to keep warm and save money at the same time.
 Winter is cold so it is important to dress for it.
-You don’t need to walk around in shorts and a t-shirt in the middle of winter.
+You don’t need to walk around in shorts and a t-shirt in middle of the winter.
 Instead, wear long sleeves, pants and socks whenever you’re inside.
-If you are still cold, grab a soft jacket or a blanket to warm you up, even a heater can’t give you the instant warmth of one of these.
+If you are still cold, grab a soft jacket or a blanket to warm you up, even a heater can’t give you the instant warmth like a coat or blanket.

-You can get a nice plastic kit for cheap to help you cover up windows you won’t be opening this season.
-This kit will help keep the cold from being able to enter the home, thereby making your heater’s efforts all the more worth it.
+Cover up windows and doors you won’t be opening this season.
+This kit will help keep the cold from being able to enter the home.
 Also look for drafts in the home and take care of those appropriately.
 Be sure to cover up doors appropriately so you can still open and close them in case of an emergency.